r0627054/Scala-opdracht-v2/FILLME.md

 - [x] Better Values
 - [x] Extend

 As an extra, scala documentation is added to all own written classes.
-This scala documentation is exported to html files and can be find in the [doc folder](doc).
+This scala documentation is exported to html files and can be found in the [doc folder](doc).

 ## Extensibility

-Briefly explain which files you have to change to introduce a new sless feature, e.g. add a new pseudo-class/-element, add support for namespaces, add at-rules, etc.
-Hint: if this lists all the files in your project you should reevaluate your implementation.
+The project is implemented as a focus on extensibility, each component is constructed out of other compontents.
+Given the following examples:

+*A new css component can easily be added, it only needs the extend the right Base Component.
+For example, if more specific attribute selectors are required, subclasses can be made of the AttributeSelectorComponent class.
+These classes have to override the "basic" and "pretty" method, no other classes need to change.

+*If new functionallity needs to be added, only the corresponding classed need to implement these functionallity.
+No other methods needs to change.
+For example, if a new print method such as "compile" or "pretty" need to be added, all the components will need to handle their own implementation, no other exisiting methods needs to be modified.

 ## Extra